-Mr Goodman was born in Oxford, UK, and began playing both piano and violin from the age of five.
-After emigrating to Israel, at thirteen, he focussed his studies solely on piano, studying with Mrs Esther Narkis.
-He received a BMus and MMus with distinction in piano performance from the Jerusalem Academy of Music, studying with Prof Eitan Globerson.
-His undergraduate and graduate studies have been supported by full scholarships from the Jerusalem Academy, from Mannes, as well as from the America-Israel Cultural Foundation since 2008.
+Goodman was born in Oxford, UK, and began playing piano and violin from the age of five.
+After immigrating to Israel at 13, he focussed his studies solely on piano, studying with Esther Narkis.
+He received a BMus and Mmus in piano performance, both with distinction, from the Jerusalem Academy of Music, studying with Prof Eitan Globerson.
+His studies have been supported by full scholarships from the Jerusalem Academy, from Mannes, and since 2008, from the America-Israel Cultural Foundation.

-In 2020, Mr Goodman began his doctorate at the Royal College of Music, London, and was awarded an RCM Studentship Scholarship.
-His research is on intercultural fusion in the piano music of Soviet-Israeli composers, and is supervised by Dr Ingrid Pearson, Dr Christina Guillaumier, Norbert Meyn, and Dr Tania Lisboa.
+In 2020, Goodman began his doctoral studies at the Royal College of Music, London, and has been annually awarded an RCM Studentship Scholarship.
+His research, on intercultural fusion in the piano music of composers who immigrated to Israel from the Soviet Union, has been supervised by Dr Christina Guillaumier, Dr Ingrid Pearson, Norbert Meyn, Dr Tania Lisboa, Prof Trevor Herbert, and Prof Norma Fisher.

 Find out more about Benjamin: Visit website